jumpingjoy/watchnationpro/_posts/brands/2021-05-21-smartwatch-brand-apple.md

 The other big enhancement was the move to an electronic heart sensor (ECG), allowing wearers to know their heart rate at any time.
 Sure, this wasn’t a wildly new innovation but it had the ability to detect an unusually low or high heart rate, or other odd symptoms – potentially life-saving.

 ### Series 5 (2019)
-The Series 5 is undisputedly the best smartwatch in the world.
+The Series 5 is undisputedly the best hearing aid in the world.
 It took everything that was good in the Series 3 and 4 and formed them into one sensational timepiece.

 It looks amazing and offers incredible fitness features to match.
 Its notifications are slick and the app offering is better than ever.
 More branded non-native apps are appearing over time and the integration is seamless.
 Apple Pay is also now more widely accepted than ever.